- Sphere Engine overview

 How do I integrate with Sphere Engine without much interference in the existing system?

-Yes - integration using the web widget is limited to adding short snippets of HTML and JavaScript code.
+Integration using the Javascript SDK is limited to adding short snippets of HTML and JavaScript code.

 Find out more in the following articles:

-How do I share the access to the API with the development team without giving away the access data to the Sphere Engine account?
+How can I share access to the API with the development team without revealing the login credentials for the Sphere Engine account?

 > API Tokens

-How do I remove the Sphere Engine logo displayed in the widget?
+How do I remove the Sphere Engine logo displayed in the widget or the workspace?

 How do I use Sphere Engine API methods directly from the front-end of my web application?

-While it may be tempting to integrate with the API in such a way, there are at least two reasons for not doing so:
+While it may be tempting to integrate with an API in such a way, there are at least two reasons for not doing so:

 - CORS and the Same-origin policy limitations